-While research has shown that CIP can lead to better-informed and more durable parenting arrangements, concerns are raised in cases where family violence is involved.
-This is because of the risks that arise when violent parents are told what their children have shared about the violence they have experienced in their homes, which may lead to the child suffering retaliatory abuse if the parent is upset or angry about these disclosures.
-Given that in most cases perpetrators of violence are likely to spend some time with their children, these risks are significant.
-Practitioners working with children in these contexts need to be specially trained in recognising and managing such risks and deciding how best to go about sharing this information.
-Further, as Dr Shea Hart has discussed, those working with children in these settings require specialist training to be able to engage the child, as their experiences of trauma effect their willingness to trust and to disclose.
+that in most cases perpetrators of violence are likely to spend some time with their children, these risks are significant.
+Practitioners working with children in these contexts need to be specially trained in recognising and managing such risks and deciding how best to go about sharing this information.157 Further, as Dr Shea Hart has discussed, those working with children in these settings require specialist training to be able to engage the child, as their experiences of trauma effect their willingness to trust and to disclose.158

 Further, a different approach is required when considering the confidentiality of communications by adolescents.
-As discussed by Duncan, Williams and Knowles, the decisions that psychologists and psychiatrists face in breaching confidentiality are already laced with complex ethical and medical decisions, and '[w]hen clients are minors, the considerations relevant to decisions about confidentiality are different', complicating things further.
-Such cases typically involve consideration of the risk that adolescents pose to themselves, rather than others, at a time when they are undergoing the social and emotional changes involved in identity formation.
-These decisions around breaching confidentiality in the context of a therapeutic relationship with an adolescent are also affected by evidence showing that confidentiality is extremely important to adolescents, who are less likely to make disclosures if confidentiality is not assured.
+As discussed by Duncan, Williams and Knowles, the decisions that psychologists and psychiatrists face in breaching confidentiality are already laced with complex ethical and medical decisions, and '[w]hen clients are minors, the considerations relevant to decisions about confidentiality are different', complicating things further.159 Such cases typically involve consideration of the risk that adolescents pose to themselves, rather than others, at a time when they are undergoing the social and emotional changes involved in identity formation.160 These decisions around breaching confidentiality in the context of a therapeutic relationship with an adolescent are also affected by evidence showing that confidentiality is extremely important to adolescents, who are less likely to make disclosures if confidentiality is not assured.161

 An important element of this decision, as with all breaches of confidentiality in therapeutic relationships, is the impact that the breach will have on that relationship.
-As discussed by Sullivan et al, for psychologists who do decide to breach confidentiality in a therapeutic relationship with an adolescent, it is extremely important that all effort is made to ensure that this does not lead to a
+As discussed by Sullivan et al, for psychologists who do decide to breach confidentiality in a therapeutic relationship with an adolescent, it is extremely important that all effort is made to ensure that this does not lead to a breakdown of that adolescent continuing to seek therapeutic assistance in the future.
+Sullivan et al advise that to do this there must be: